 Although MRI is considered a very good method for showing disc abnormalities, it does not show direct causes of pain.
-A study in 2007 concluded that the use of Discography is more effective than MRI for detecting intervertebral disc ruptures as well as other conditions (Montes Garcia 2007).
-Since discography is considered a minimally invasive procedure it is performed when your physician has a high suspicion that your disc may be the cause of your pain.
-Typically patients who undergo discography have not gotten satisfactory pain relief from other measures including medication, physical therapy and modified activities.
-MRI and CT scans show anatomical dysfunctions whereas discography is able to pinpoint the locations producing the pain.
+A study in 2007 concluded that the use of discography is more effective than MRI for detecting intervertebral disc ruptures as well as other conditions (Montes Garcia 2007).
+Since discography is considered a minimally-invasive procedure, it is performed when your physician has a high suspicion that your disc may be the cause of your pain.
+Typically patients who undergo discography have not gotten satisfactory pain relief from other measures including medication, physical therapy, and modified activities.
+MRI and CT scans show anatomical dysfunctions, whereas discography is able to pinpoint the locations producing the pain.
 Sometimes abnormal discs found on MRI or CT scan can be completely asymptomatic and do not cause pain.
-It is well known that minimally affected discs can produce severe pain and may not be treated accordingly base on imaging alone (MRI/CT scan).
+It is well known that minimally-affected discs can produce severe pain and may not be treated accordingly based on imaging alone (MRI/CT scan).

 As with all medications and interventions, there is always a risk of complications.
 Typically discography is considered low-risk with minimal complications.
 Although uncommon, discitis can be severe.
 Discitis is an infection of the disc and presents as pain.
 Other risks are bleeding, hematoma, headache and increased pain.